 So if you don’t like the idea of handing over up to 20% of your profits, what can you do?

-One of the quickest and easiest ways to start an online business is to get set up online.
-You may think that having your own site will end up costing you an arm and a leg before you’ve even made your first sale but it doesn’t have to be this way.
+You may think that having your own online shop will end up costing you an arm and a leg before you’ve even made your first sale but it doesn’t have to be this way.

-There are a lot of options out there to help you set up your own successful online business and here at EKM, we specialise in doing just that.
-Whichever ecommerce solution you choose, there are a few things you’ll want to do to help ensure your business’ success.
+There are a lot of options out there to help you set up your own successful online business.
+At EKM, we specialise in doing just that.

 Get ready for selling